 How to qualify for the Domestic Worker Visa

-- You must work in the same household as your employer, or a household that they use regularly.
+- You must work in the same household as your employer or a household that they use regularly.

-Spouses and Dependents of the Domestic Worker
+Length of Stay on the Domestic Worker Visa

-Indefinite Leave to Remain in the UK
+Indefinite Leave to Remain